When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Best No-Drill Cabinet Locks

-You can use this multi-purpose lock on cabinets, appliances, trash cans, windows, drawers, and even toilets.
+This multi-purpose strap lock is the Swiss Army knife of babyproofing.
+It works on cabinets, appliances, trash cans, windows, drawers, and toilet lids.

 Pros